servicemeshbook/byok/README.md

 v1beta1.metrics.k8s.io   kube-system/metrics   True        13m
 ```

 If the service shows `FailedDiscoveryCheck` or `MissingEndpoints`, it might be the firewall issue.
-Make sure that https is enabled through the firewall.
+Make sure that `https` is enabled through the firewall.

+If the AVAILLABLE shows `False (MissingEndpoints)`, wait for the end points to become available.
+Try above command again and make sure that the AVAILABLE shows `True` for the api service `v1beta1.metrics.k8s.io`.

 Run the following.
 ```
 kubectl get --raw "/apis/metrics.k8s.io/v1beta1/nodes"
 ```
-Wait for few minutes, `kubectl top nodes` and `kubectl top pods -A` should show output.
+Wait for a few minutes, `kubectl top nodes` and `kubectl top pods -A` should show output.